-Automakers oppose vehicle tax to fund safety boost
+Automakers oppose new vehicle tax to fund safety boost

 Washington — A trade association representing major automakers said Friday they oppose a sweeping auto safety reform measure proposed by House Democrats that would be funded with a new vehicle tax.